OpenAMP/openamp-docs/openamp/overview.rst

     - Provide a clean-room implementation of OpenAMP with business friendly APIs and licensing
         * Allow for compatible proprietary implementations and products
     - Base as much as possible on existing technologies/open source projects/standards
-        * In particular remoteproc, RPMsg and virtio
+        * In particular :ref:`remoteproc<lcm-work-label>`, :ref:`RPMsg <rpmsg-protocol-work-label>` and virtio
-    - Never standardize on anything unless there is an open source implementation that can prove it
+    - **Never standardize on anything unless there is an open source implementation that can prove it**
     - Always be backwards compatible (unless there is a really, really good reason to change)
-        * In particular make sure to be compatible with the Linux kernel implementation of remoteproc/RPMsg/virtio
+        * In particular make sure to be compatible with the Linux kernel implementation of :ref:`remoteproc<lcm-work-label>`/:ref:`RPMsg <rpmsg-protocol-work-label>`/virtio

 There are a number of project members as outlined in `OpenAMP Project Page <https://www.openampproject.org/about/>`_ as well as many community members, so please join the :ref:`OpenAMP open source project<openamp-maintenance-work-label>`!
     - See https://github.com/OpenAMP/open-amp